pjfanning/akka-http-session/README.md

 ````

-## Signing session using a configurable algorithm
+## Signing session usingValue a configurable algorithm

 In the case of JWT, it's possible to configure which JWS algorithm should be used.
 Currently, supported ones are:
-* `HS256` - HMAC using SHA-256 (used by default)
+* `HS256` - HMAC usingValue SHA-256 (used by default)
-* `RS256` - RSA (RSASSA-PKCS1-v1_5) using SHA-256
+* `RS256` - RSA (RSASSA-PKCS1-v1_5) usingValue SHA-256

 All non-JWT sessions use HMAC with SHA-256 and this cannot be configured.

 ### Configuring JWS (for JSON Web Tokens only)

-In order to start using RSA algorithm you have to configure `pekko.http.session.jws.alg` and `pekko.http.session.jws.rsa-private-key` properties:
+In order to start usingValue RSA algorithm you have to configure `pekko.http.session.jws.alg` and `pekko.http.session.jws.rsa-private-key` properties:
 ````hocon
 pekko.http.session {
   jws {